jinboszu/jinboszu/README.md

 **Trivia:**

-- I used to participate in the 💭💡🎈 [International Collegiate Programming Contest](https://icpc.global/) (ICPC, formerly known as ACM-ICPC), and in the [2009 ACM-ICPC Asia Harbin Regional Contest](https://icpc.global/regionals/finder/Harbin-2009/standings), I was awarded a 🏅 Gold Medal, ranking 3rd overall.
+- I used to competed in the 💭💡🎈 [International Collegiate Programming Contest (ICPC)](https://icpc.global/), formerly known as ACM-ICPC.
+In the [2009 ACM-ICPC Asia Harbin Regional Contest](https://icpc.global/regionals/finder/Harbin-2009/standings), I was awarded a 🏅 Gold Medal with the 3rd place, which allowed me to advance to the 2010 ICPC World Finals.
 - I strongly advocate for the Oxford comma, the author–year citation style, and proper usage of hyphens and dashes.

 **Skills and Tools:**